Dr Emma J. Wells, M.A, Ph.D.(Dunelm), MCIfA

-A published author, copywriter, and editor, Emma’s publication repertoire includes general readership books, edited volumes, renowned academic journals, handbooks, magazine editorials, and websites, for which she is represented by Andrew Lownie.
-Drawing on from her previous research into cults and commemoration, Emma is currently attempting to understand/reconstruct the funerary rituals and memorials of the Tudor monarchs and how the dynasties’ reputations and legacies were thus developed and shaped in the following centuries from widely divergent perspectives and agendas, using varying mediums including literature, art, and political propaganda as well as modern films and television — a publication on this subject will be released in 2019.
-Moreover, she is currently completing research on the transformation of the sensory experience of devotion following the Break with Rome and throughout the sixteenth century, which continues on from her doctoral research.
-Emma is also in the process of writing her next book (all will be revealed very soon), and is in the final stages of transforming her PhD thesis into a book.
-Publications released in 2016 include Pilgrim Routes of the British Isles.
-In 2017, Emma will publish a lead chapter in The Oxford Handbook of Later Medieval Archaeology in Britain whilst she is penning a further entry for a companion on medieval pilgrimage on shrines and the senses, due in 2018.
-She is also an editor of Royal Studies Journal — an open access publication which is a truly international and inter-disciplinary forum for scholars whose research is connected to monarchy in any aspect, period or geographical setting.
+A published author, copywriter, and editor, Emma’s publication repertoire includes trade books (for which she is represented by Andrew Lownie), edited volumes, renowned academic journals, handbooks, magazine editorials, and websites.
+Her most recent book, Pilgrim Routes of the British Isles, was released in 2016.
+Drawing on her previous research into cults and commemoration, Emma is currently attempting to understand/reconstruct the funerary rituals and memorials of the Tudor monarchs and how the dynasty’s reputations and legacies was thus developed and shaped in the following centuries from widely divergent perspectives and agendas, using varying mediums including literature, art, and political propaganda as well as modern films and television — a publication on this subject will be released in 2019.
+Moreover, she is currently completing research on the transformation of the sensory experience of devotion following the Break with Rome and throughout the sixteenth century, which also continues on from her doctoral research.
+Emma is in the process of writing her next book (entitled Heaven On Earth, to be published by Head of Zeus), and is in the final stages of transforming her PhD thesis into a book.
+Emma’s lead chapter in The Oxford Handbook of Later Medieval Archaeology in Britain was recently published while she is penning further chapters for volumes on medieval shrines, the devotional senses and the architectural legacy of the Tudor dynasty.

 Emma is truly at ease in front of audiences and the media.
-An experienced and busy public speaker, the list of lectures and presentations she has given is extensive, and have been on a wide array of subjects associated with social history, historic buildings, art and architecture.
+An experienced and busy public speaker, the list of lectures and presentations she has given is extensive, and have covered a wide array of subjects associated with social, cultural and religious history, historic buildings, art and architecture.
 She has been invited to present talks at the Courtauld Institute of Art, Oxford University, the Listed Property Show, Who Do You Think You Are?, the Durham World Heritage Site and the Institute for Historical Research.

 Emma has become quite an authority on historic buildings and their histories in the north of England.
 She was invited to be a lead consultant on the 2013/14 HLF funded project: Charting Chipeling which sought to uncover the social and architectural history, and underlying archaeology, of Kiplin Hall in North Yorkshire.
 She was also a co-author of the resulting publication: Charting Chipeling: The Archaeology of the Kiplin Estate.
 She is currently a partner on the HLF-funded Ledgerstone Survey of England and Wales.